 A Drafting and Design Job Description

-Before embarking on a drafting and design career, you should have a realistic job preview.
+Before embarking on drafting and designing a career, you should have a realistic job preview.
 This job description has a common core of knowledge and skills needed to work in a job.

 - Draw and design plans using computer-aided drafting and design (CADD) software

-- Interpret sketches, formal drawings, specifications created by other professionals
+- Interpret sketches, formal drawings, and specifications created by other professionals

 - Design parts, products, or structures with standardized drawing techniques